The Atlanta Music Project Mission and History

 How AMP Works

-For the 2015-2016 school year, the Atlanta Music Project serves 200 students weekly through our after-school programs and the AMP Academy, our private lesson program.
+For the 2017-2018 school year, the Atlanta Music Project will serve 300 students through our out-of-school programs and the AMP Academy, our private lesson program.

 All AMP programs are rigorous with classes taking place up to four days per week, for two hours each day.